 The walls have been decorated with a lime plaster mixture, then manually painted.

-Such houses can be admired in Bukovina, and they are different from each other.
+Such houses can be admired throughout Bukovina, and they are different from each other.
 You won’t find two peasant houses alike.
 Even if the architecture is the same, the colors and ornaments will be different.
 Their creation emerges from the mysterious depths of their soul, shaped with pride and outlined by each one’s identity.